More information about reverse mortgages:

 A reverse mortgage is odd in that you do not make payments to the lender as you borrow the money.
 The lender will actually make payments to you based on the amount of equity that you have built up in your home.
 When you no longer live in the home, your lender will then simply sell you property to recover the money that was paid out to you during the time that you were using the reverse mortgage.

-Although there is many different types of reverse mortgage products available they generally all share the following common denominators:
+Although there are many different types of reverse mortgage products available they generally all share the following common denominators:

 - The older you are, the more that a lender is willing to lend you.
 The more valuable your home is, the larger that loan that you will be given.